 Fish have a single circulatory system, in which the blood is first pumped from the heart to the gills.
 This is the Shell gas station of the fish; it's where the blood loads up on oxygen.
 Blood flowing through the gills is slow because of the tiny narrow capillaries and the massive gas exchange taking place.
 This loss of momentum is the downside to a single circulation system.
 When the blood exits the gills it just barely has enough pressure to make it around the rest of the body.
 For every cycle though the body, it goes to the heart one time.

 Diagram of the differences in animal circulatory systems.

-In larger animals it would be like trying that with a giant pool.
-A single pump is just not enough to send the blood to the lungs, around the body, and back again.
+In larger animals, a single pump of the heart isn’t enough to send the blood to the lungs, around the body, and back again.
 Instead, mammals, birds, reptiles, and amphibians have a double circulation pathway.
-This means that the heart pumps the blood twice per circulation.
+This means that the heart pumps twice to circulate the blood throughout the body.

-The movement through the heart in the double circulation system always starts in the right atrium and the proceeds to the right ventricle.
-The right ventricle sends the blood to the lungs, which slows it down.
-However, this blood returns to the heart where it enters the left atrium.
-The final chamber of the heart that the blood goes to is the left ventricle, which gives it a final push and sends it for systemic circulation out to the far corners of the body.
+The movement through the heart in the double circulation system always goes right side, then left.
+So we start in the right atrium and then head to the right ventricle.
+From the right side, the next stop is the lungs.
+Then it’s back to the heart where it enters the left atrium.
+Finally to the left ventricle for one final push out to the far corners of the body.

-As mentioned, the circulatory system is used for delivering oxygen and nutrients to the cells.
-When we exercise our muscles, we are using oxygen very quickly and as a result our cells need us to speed up the delivery cycle.
-This is why our breathing and heart rate increases when we exercise.
+Uses of the Circulatory SystemThe circulatory system is our home-delivery service, bringing oxygen and nutrients to all our cells.
+When we exercise our muscles, we’re using oxygen very quickly and as a result, our cells need us to speed up the delivery cycle.
+This is why our breathing and heart rate both increase when we exercise.

 The circulatory system is also important for removing wastes from the cells.
-In many animals the waste is delivered to the kidneys and the liver where it is processed for excretion from the animal.
+In many animals, the waste is delivered to the kidneys and the liver where it’s processed for excretion from the animal.
 The circulatory system is also involved in temperature regulation.